 - In my first draft, Gryph was a member of the Ortolan species, the same as blue-elephant Max Rebo from Return of the Jedi.
 Clever crooks are supposed to be fairly rare for that race, givig Gryph an opportunity to play against type.
 But Brian Ching quickly realized it would be hard for Gryph to convey the many expressions my story required without a visible mouth, so I went back to the casting room.
 I’d always liked the Snaggletooth action figure from the first movie, so it took me less than an hour to suggest that Gryph be a Snivvian.
 It turned out to be great move for all involved, and a good example of how collaboration in comics works.

 - Close readers may have noticed that the Jedi Tower, as it appears later in the story, appears in the very first panel.
 Detail-oriented, that Brian…

 - If you read closely, you can see how out of step the honest citizens of Taris are.
 The businessman refers to the Highport area remaining safe, when in fact we’ve just seen what Gryph is doing there!

 - Reading between the lines, we also see how Gryph never misses an opportunity.
 The same warehouse full of busted ale drums and broken droids he tries to sell later as intact droids with drums of machine lubricant…

-- I considered the double-page scene that preceded it so hot for the fan press that I deleted Brian’s the preliminary drawing from my hard drive, in case I accidentally e-mailed that image by mistake!
+- I considered the double-page scene that preceded it — the one with the Padawans' deaths — so hot for the fan press that I deleted Brian’s the preliminary drawing from my hard drive, in case I accidentally e-mailed that image by mistake!